rhyannonjoy/pawfinder-service/README.md

 # PawFinder Service

-Connect animal shelters with potential adopters through an API that enables developers to build pet adoption platforms with real-time availability data.
-Visit [PawFinder API documentation](/docs/overview.md) for more information.
+Connect animal shelters with potential adopters through a REST API that enables developers to build pet adoption platforms with real-time availability data.

+:dog: Explore [PawFinder API documentation](/docs/overview.md) for more information.

+:smiley_cat: Visit our Contribution Guide to help us improve.

 **NOTE**:

-PawFinder is a portfolio project for shared documentation practice and educational purposes only.
+PawFinder is a project for shared documentation practice and educational purposes only.

 ## Contributing documentation